NPM Installation

 - A database has been manually created before launching the server

-Example: create a local database with a dedicated user
+Create a local database with a dedicated user

 Connect to MariaDB as administrator (or root):